aodhanlutetiae/dj/sheets.md

-# WALKTHROUGH: Get a CSV file into a spreadsheet, using Google Sheets
+# WALKTHROUGH: Get a CSV file into a Google Sheet

 ---
 **IMPORTING YOUR FILE**